laravel test factories

 Creating a Basic Factory

 Laravel factories live in database/factories.
-Generate one:
+Generate one with Artisan CLI:

 php artisan make:factory PostFactory --model=Post